 A true “hybrid” meeting, which aims to deliver an in-person meeting and a virtual meeting simultaneously, with live broadcasts of local content and virtual participation in local sessions, is the most expensive option, since it essentially adds all the basic costs of one mode to all the costs of the other.
 There are additional AV costs to integrate the two modes, as well, and industry experts agree that hybrid meetings require roughly 3-4 times the number of staff hours of a conventional meeting.

-We’re pleased to report that we built our virtual meeting hub ourselves, saving approximately $30,000 in third-party vendor fees in the process last year.
+We’re pleased to report that we built our virtual meeting hub ourselves, saving approximately $30,000 in third-party vendor fees in the process in 2021 and again in 2022.
 This infrastructure project was also an investment in the future, since any use of proprietary platforms would be an annual cost.
 More than that, doing it ourselves allowed us to build a platform customized to our present needs that is also flexible and robust enough to be refined and rescaled for the future.
 We’re now not only less dependent on service providers, but also more capable of shaping the tool to emerging needs.

 What plans are in place to deal with COVID-19?

 We will monitor the situation so that our policies can best address the conditions that face us in the fall.
 AFS and the conference hotel are prepared to implement preventative measures to reduce the spread of Covid-19.
 Specifically, AFS will follow local and national public health regulations concerning masking and capacity limits within the conference venue.
 AFS will not conduct health checks or screenings.

 We will update the section on “COVID-19 Risk” in our Annual Meeting Policies as required by circumstances.
 Contact us at [email protected] for questions.

 What are the registration rates?

 We have discounted our 2023 meeting fees by offering the member-discounted rates to all, without the requirement that attendees have an active AFS membership.